 When it comes to backing up iPhone contacts, people tend to use iTunes or iCloud.
-Actually, there is also another easy & safe solution for you: backup only contacts on iPhone with an iTunes alternative.
-This guide prepares you 3 ways to back up contacts on iPhone, including iTunes, iCloud and a third-party software.
+Actually, there is also another easy & safe solution for you: backup iPhone contacts with an iTunes alternative.
+This guide prepares you 3 ways to back up contacts on iPhone, including iTunes, iCloud and third-party software.
 Now read this post to backup contacts on your iPhone.
-(This post also applies to iPhone 7 in iOS 11).

-When it comes to backing up iPhone contacts with iCloud, you have two methods.
-One is creating a full backup of your iPhone with iCloud, and the other one is syncing only iPhone contacts to iCloud server.
+When it comes to backing up iPhone contacts with iCloud, you have two choices.
+One is creating a full backup of your iPhone with iCloud, and the other is syncing only iPhone contacts to iCloud server.
 The two methods we will show you detailed steps.

-This method will back up all your iPhone contents to iCloud, and not only your iPhone contacts, but all the content on your iPhone will be backed up.
-And the only way for you get these backed up contacts to iPhone by restoring your device with this iCloud backup, during this process, the contents in backup will replace the existing data and files on your iPhone.
+This method will back up all your iPhone contents to iCloud.
+And the only way for you to get backed up contacts to iPhone is by restoring your device with this iCloud backup, during this process, the contents in backup will replace the existing data and files on your iPhone.
 If you just want to back up only contacts, you can move to Option 3 to make it.

 Unlike iTunes, backing up iPhone to iCloud is backing up your iPhone contacts in the Apple’s cloud server instead of keeping them on computer hard drive.
+But remember this method only apply to users under iOS 10.
 To backup your iPhone to iCloud, you just need to log into iCloud on your iPhone with simple steps:

-Method 2: Back Up Contacts on iPhone by Syncing Contacts to iCloud
+Method 2: Syncing Only iPhone Contacts to iCloud

 To backing up iPhone contacts by syncing to iCloud, you just need to ensure your iPhone is connected to a Wi-Fi network, and then perform the steps below on your iPhone:

-Backing up contacts on iPhone to iTunes or iCloud sounds great, but you are not allowed to view your contacts in the backup files unless you restore your iPhone with the iTunes or iCloud backup you made, and you cannot backup only contacts on iPhone.
-Therefore, in this guide we will introduce you a third option to back up iPhone contacts with a powerful iOS data management tool – AnyTrans for iOS, which allows you to selectively back up iPhone contacts to computer in readable formats.
+Backing up contacts on iPhone to iTunes or iCloud sounds great, but you are not allowed to view your contacts in the backup files unless you restore your iPhone with the whole backup, and you cannot backup only contacts on iPhone.
+Therefore, in this guide, we will introduce you a third option to back up iPhone contacts with a powerful iOS data management tool – AnyTrans for iOS, which allows you to selectively back up iPhone contacts to computer in readable formats without iTunes.

-AnyTrans for iOS is one easy-to-use iPhone backup extractor that you can use to quickly extract contacts from iPhone to computer, and save them as readable and printable format (CSV and VCF).
-It supports almost all iPhone models, including iPhone X/8, iPhone 7, and old iPhone 4s/4/5/5s/5c/SE/6/6s.
-Now follow the steps below to quickly backup iPhone contacts to computer.
+With AnyTrans for iOS you can quickly extract contacts from iPhone to computer without iTunes, and save them as readable and printable format (CSV and VCF).
+It supports almost all iPhone models, including the latest iPhone XR/XS (Max) and popular iPhone X/8, iPhone 7.
+Now follow the steps below to quickly backup contacts on iPhone without iTunes.

-Step 3.
-Choose contacts you want to backup and click the Send to PC/Mac button to export iPhone contacts to computer for backup.
+Step 3: Choose the contacts you want to back up > Click the “To Computer” button to export iPhone contacts to computer for backup.
 If you are working with a Mac computer, you also can backup iPhone contacts to Mac’s Contacts App directly.

-That’s what AnyTrans for iOS does to backup contacts on iPhone.
+That’s what AnyTrans for iOS does to backup contacts on iPhone without iTunes.
 This tutorial also can be applied to backing up contacts on iPad/iPod touch.
 Additionally, besides backing up contacts, it also supports another 20 types of iOS data and files, including Photos, Videos, Music, Messages, Notes, etc.

 If you found this guide helps you a lot, please don’t forget to share it with more people.
-Any problems about how to backup contacts on iPhone, you can feel free to share it in the Comments Section below.
+Any problems about how to backup contacts on iPhone without iTunes, you can feel free to share it in the Comments Section below.